saugkim/LUT_Olio2023_HT_project/readme.md

   - user selects two lutemons from the list
   - it is random which lutemon attacks first against the other
+  - there is slight chance to continue attack (10%) after attack was done
   - battle ends one of party lose health completely
-  - winner will get 1 xp, loser will be removed immediately when battle ends (from list and from database)
+  - winner will get 1 xp
+  - loser will be removed immediately (from ui and from database)
-  - battle logic is same as train battle
   - user must transfer lutemon to HOME arena to heal up
-  - battle is based on the text (no graphical implementation)
+  - battle is based on the text (NO visuallyzation with graphic)
   - user can move directly to MainActivity and TransferActivity